Ansar al-Tawhid: Leadership

 The group's leader, Abu Diyab Sarmini, who originates from the town of Sarmin, was the former leader of Jund al-Aqsa (which pledged allegiance to Jabhat Fateh al-Sham for protection from Ahrar al-Sham amidst fighting between Jund al-Aqsa and Ahrar al-Sham in 2016).

-Sarmini began recruiting former Jund al-Aqsa members who had joined Hayat Tahrir al-Sham and the Turkistan Islamic Party in Syria after Jund al-Aqsa was dissolved by HTS, as well as former Jund al-Aqsa members that were wanted by HTS.
+Sarmini began recruiting former Jund al-Aqsa members who had joined Hay'at Tahrir al-Sham and the Turkistan Islamic Party in Syria after Jund al-Aqsa was dissolved by HTS, as well as former Jund al-Aqsa members that were wanted by HTS.
 Sarmini specifically recruited fighters who had remained neutral during the fighting between Ahrar al-Sham, HTS and Jund al-Aqsa to form Ansar al-Tawhid.

-Prior to Ansar al-Tawhid's formation, meetings were held between Sarmini and Hayat Tahrir al-Sham's leader, Abu Mohammad al-Julani, to convince HTS to release 5 former Jund al-Aqsa members, whom were commanders, imprisoned by HTS.
+Prior to Ansar al-Tawhid's formation, meetings were held between Sarmini and Hay'at Tahrir al-Sham's leader, Abu Mohammad al-Julani, to convince HTS to release 5 former Jund al-Aqsa members, whom were commanders, imprisoned by HTS.
 In order to recruit former Jund al-Aqsa members as well as new outsiders, the group has advertised that it was similar to the original Jund al-Aqsa in regards to beliefs and ideology.